-Double check the orientation/location of the components before you proceed!
+Double check the orientation/location of the components!

 Especially check that R16 and R17 are in the right positions, and that the electrolytic capacitor C1 is the right way round.
 If you switch R16 and R17 by mistake, you will put a high voltage into the micro-controller, and this will destroy it.